BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend/ImplementingLocalSteps.md

 </summary>
 <p>

-Since we are building an nf-auction, we need a nft to be auctioned.
+Since we are building a nft-auction, we need a nft to be auctioned.

 As described in the beginning, we will need :